ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC.md

 I'm using `{-# LIBERAL #-}` to signal that the instance only satisfies the liberal coverage condition, not the strict one.
 The intuition is that since `p` fixes `q` in the context, so `[p]` indirectly fixes `[q]`.

-See Defn 12 of the JFP-paper, which calls it the "weak coverage condition".
+See Defn 12 of the JFP-paper (Section 6.1), which calls it the "weak coverage condition".

 -------------------------

 ## 4. Instance consistency conditions

+The *instance consistency condition* applies to each pair-wise combination of instance declarations.

 ### Strict instance consistency condition (SICC)